ybriffa/agent-postfix-a0labs/README.md

-Monitoring pluging NFS python
+Monitoring pluging POSTFIX python

-This plugin allows you to monitor your NFS server.
-You can see how your NFS server is used
+This plugin allows you to monitor your POSTFIX server.
 Requirements

 - New relic account, find our plugin in the plugin central
 - Python 2.7 with the python lib requests installed ( pip install requests // find the library directly into the OS's official repository // build it from the sources : http://www.python-requests.org/)
+- pflogsumm installed

+- By now, it's required mails' log are located into /var/log/mail.log

 Installation